-To prepare these bagels, you’ll need only three ingredients.
-Blanched almond flour, eggs and xantham gum.
+To prepare these bagels, you’ll need only four ingredients.
+Blanched almond flour, mozzarella cheese and cream cheese and xantham gum.

 The reason I recommend blanched almond flour is because the skins are removed, so that these bagels resemble the traditional bagels you are used to.
 You can use non-blanched almond flour also, but it can also tend to be grittier in texture, so keep that in mind.

 I also include xantham gum in the needed ingredients, because it is a thickener that will help to bind the ingredients together.
-If you don’t have any, you can add more almond flour until the dough becomes thick and workable with out.
+If you don’t have any, you can omit it.

 However, I do highly recommend picking some up, because it is incredibly helpful to have in the kitchen.
 Plus you use such a small amount, it should last for a year, if not more!

 Repeat for all dough balls.
 Coat in sesame seeds or Trader Joes Everything But the Bagel seasoning, if you’d like.
-Bake until they begin to brown a little.
-They won’t brown a lot, as you can see from the photos, which were taken after they’ve baked.
+Bake until they turn a golden brown.

 Can I make these into sweet bagels?

 You certainly can!
-If you add some cinnamon, raisins and a bit of stevia to the mixture, you can make cinnamon raisin low-carb bagels.
+If you omit the everything seasoning, and add some cinnamon, raisins and a bit of stevia to the mixture, you can make cinnamon raisin low-carb bagels.

 If you have another flavor in mind, you can certainly customize the dough in another way.
 The only thing I don’t recommend is adding large chunks of something into the dough, because it could cause the bagels to fall apart.
 Raisins are the largest thing I would recommend adding.